 As you can see, the yield curve is still sending a medium-long term bullish sign for the stock market.
 It says that:

-There is only 1 bearish case: 1973.
+There is only 1 long term bearish case: 1973.
 That bear market case was caused by OPEC’s oil embargo, which completely froze the U.S. economy and led to a sharp recession.
 A repeat of that historical scenario is unlikely today.
 The U.S. is increasingly energy independent, which means that the U.S. economy and stock market isn’t particularly beholden to foreign interests.

 All the other cases are bullish.